hotwa/LillyMol/docs/Workflows/train_test_split_optimise.md

 worked.

 ## Models
-The work of Sheridan and others strongly supports the idea that test set molecules well separated from the training set will be harder to predict.
-We can now test that hypothesis in the limit of strongly separated train and test sets - note there is no claim of this being an optimal set, an optimal split is likely to be very hard to compute.
+The work of Sheridan and others supports the idea that test set molecules well separated from the training set will be harder to predict.
+We can now further examine that hypothesis in the limit of strongly separated train and test sets - note there is no claim of this being an optimal set, an optimal split is likely to be very hard to compute.

 Using the LillyMol features, compare the RMS results for the new models with what was observed above.
 Column 1 is the default split from Biogen and column 2 is from the optimised split.
+Using 285 LillyMol features.
 Lower numbers better.

 | DataSet | Default | Optimised |
 | ------- | ------ | -------- |